 Another artwork that I liked was brass artifacts like a Ganesha or Sri Ram Charan Paduka or Shiva’s trident.

-Food at Clarks Awadh Lucknow
+The food at Clarks Awadh Lucknow

 One is a coffee shop called La Bougenvalia where I ate breakfast a couple of times.
 The buffet is served for lunch and dinner here.
 The breakfast choices are wide.
 While I preferred to have quintessentially Lucknavi breakfast of Matar Kachori with Aaloo Sabji topped with crisp Jalebis, the south Indian spread was as tempting as it is in a typical south Indian hotel.
 Of course, the continental options were also there but I let them pass most of the times in India.